coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--query))
 - `show_inner_arc` (Boolean)
 - `show_outer_arc` (Boolean)
 - `threshold_by` (String) The threshold by.
-Can be one of ["unspecified" "value" "background"].
+Can be one of ["value" "background" "unspecified"].
 - `thresholds` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--thresholds))
 - `unit` (String) The unit of the gauge.
-Can be one of ["usd_cents" "none" "milliseconds" "bytes" "kbytes" "euro" "usd" "percent" "microseconds" "seconds" "mbytes" "kibytes" "mibytes" "gibytes" "gbytes" "bytes_iec" "euro_cents"].
+Can be one of ["kbytes" "gibytes" "none" "percent" "bytes_iec" "euro_cents" "euro" "usd_cents" "bytes" "gbytes" "kibytes" "usd" "seconds" "mbytes" "mibytes" "microseconds" "milliseconds"].

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>
 ### Nested Schema for `layout.sections.rows.widgets.definition.pie_chart.unit`